Meromorphic continuation and non-polar singularities of local zeta functions in some smooth cases: Known results

 \begin{lemma}[Lemma 3.1 of \cite{kn20}] Let $f$ be as in \eqref{eqn:1.5}.
 If $U$ is sufficiently small, then $f$ can be expressed on $U$ as one of the following four forms. \begin{enumerate} \item[(A)] $f(x,y)= v(x,y)x^a y^b$, \item[(B)] $f(x,y)= v(x,y)x^a y^b + g(x,y)$, \item[(C)] $f(x,y)= v(x,y)x^a y^b + h(x,y)$, \item[(D)] $f(x,y)= v(x,y)x^a y^b + g(x,y)+h(x,y)$, \end{enumerate} where $a\leq b$ and $v,g,h$ are smooth functions defined on $U$ satisfying the following properties: \begin{itemize} \item $v(0,0)=u(0,0)\neq 0$. \item $g, h$ are {\it non-zero} flat functions admitting the forms:

 where $g_j, h_j$ are flat at the origin. \end{itemize} \end{lemma}

-\begin{remark} The cases (A), (B), (C), (D) are related as follows. \begin{enumerate} \item When $a=b$, the cases (B) and (C) are equivalent under switching the $x$ and $y$ variables. \item The case (C) with the condition: $a=0$ belongs to the case (A). \item Under the condition: $b=0$, which implies $a=0$, the cases (B), (C), (D) belong to the case (A). \end{enumerate} \end{remark}
+\begin{remark} Let us consider the above four cases under the following special conditions. \begin{enumerate} \item When $a=b$, the cases (B) and (C) are equivalent under switching the $x$ and $y$ variables. \item The case (C) with the condition: $a=0$ belongs to the case (A). \item The case (D) with the condition: $a=0$ belongs to the case (B). \item Under the condition: $b=0$, which implies $a=0$, the cases (B), (C), (D) belong to the case (A). \item The case (B) with the condition: $b=1$ is reduced to the case (A) under some coordinate change. \item The case (C) with the condition: $a=1$ is reduced to the case (A) under some coordinate change. \item The case (D) with the condition: $a=b=1$ is reduced to the case (A) under some coordinate change by using the Morse lemma. \end{enumerate} \end{remark}

 When $f$ belongs to the case (A), $f$ can be expressed as a monomial under a smooth coordinate change on $\R^2$, which gives that $m_0(f)=\infty$ holds.
 In the case (C), we have a nontrivial lower estimate of $m_0(f)$ as follows.